arvryna/crypto-socket-streamer/readme.md

 ->> fetcher(FAN-IN) -> emitter(FAN-OUT) ->> client

 # NOTE:
--should not be used as metric to see the code quality / consumption . this is just an experimental work
+-should not be used as metric to see the code quality / consumption . this is just an experimental work and built for fun to push a bunch of live trade data in web socket, just watch the flow and enjoy : )

 ![screen](https://github.com/arvryna/crypto-socket-streamer/blob/main/docs/screen.png)